aridoza/foundational-java/oop-java/subclasses-lesson/README.md

 * They do affect the compiler's actions.
 * They're not required, but it's best practice to use them.

-> For more about annotations, read through [this article](https://www.geeksforgeeks.org/annotations-in-java/).
+> For more details about annotations, read through [this article](https://www.geeksforgeeks.org/annotations-in-java/).

 ### Restricting Inheritance

-There are times when you want to ensure no subclasses can be created from your class.
-In such cases, you can declare your class to be **`final`**.
+There are times when you want to ensure that no subclasses can be created from your class.
+In such cases, you can declare your class to be `final`.
 If you try to create a subclass from a `final` class, the compiler will warn you with a message such as:

 ```java
 Error: java: cannot inherit from final class